NandoErni/philips_hue_remote_control/README.md

 This is useful if you want to download the latest version of this program and execute it after the download.
 The advantage of this method is, that it displays a text while trying to connect to the internet.
+Also note that when you download the repository, you have to adjust all the values in the ```src/config.py``` again (probably via deployment script).

 ### GPIO Configuration
 The GPIO configuration can be found and adjusted in the ```src/config.py``` file